-Abe's policies are already being felt in the international arena.
+Abe's policies have been felt in the international arena.
 Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies to gain an advantage for their exports.
 Tokyo's recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
 Abe's hawkish reputation, along with his push to amend Japan's pacifist constitution, has led some to see his TPP trade push as a way to contain Beijing.

 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging." —Greg Ip, Wall Street Journal

-The outcome of Japan's experiment also holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
+Ultimately, the outcome of Japan's experiment also holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
 "It provides hope for other countries," says the Wall Street Journal’s Ip.
 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging."

-This August 2013 IMF country report [PDF] discusses Japan's hopes for economic recovery.
+This August 2016 IMF country report (PDF) discusses Japan's hopes for economic recovery.

-The Congressional Research Service [PDF] discusses the major elements of the Trans-Pacific Partnership in this 2016 report (PDF).
+The Congressional Research Service discusses the major elements of the Trans-Pacific Partnership in this 2016 report (PDF).